Background pattern

 • Cimetidine (antacid).

-• Ursodeoxycholic acid (used in liver problems).
+• Chenodeoxycholic and ursodeoxycholic acid (used in liver problems).

-• Iron supplements (used in anemia).
+• Iron supplements (used in anemia problems).

-Taking Magión with food and drinks
+Taking Magión with Food and Drinks

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

 Breastfeeding:

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Important information about some of the components of Magión
+Important Information about some of the Components of Magión

-Driving and operating machinery
+Driving and Using Machines

 3. How to Take Magión

-Follow exactly the medication administration instructions contained in this leaflet or those indicated by your doctor or pharmacist.
-If in doubt, ask your doctor or pharmacist.
+Follow exactly the administration instructions of the medicine contained in this package leaflet or as indicated by your doctor or pharmacist.
+In case of doubt, ask your doctor or pharmacist.

-Adults and children over 12 years old:
+Adults and Children over 12 years old:

 Children under 12 years old:

-Magiónis not recommended for children under 12 years old.
+Magión is not recommended for children under 12 years old.

 Guidelines for correct administration: